score-spec/score.dev/content/blog/score-at-kubecon-eu-2026-in-amsterdam/index.md

 This year's updates and community achievements mark another exciting milestone, and we're eager to connect with the cloud-native community to showcase how Score is evolving.

-Here are three opportunities to hear more about Score and meet with its maintainers at this year's KubeCon EU in Amsterdam in March 2026.
+Here are four opportunities to hear more about Score and meet with its maintainers at this year's KubeCon EU in Amsterdam in March 2026.

 ## Opportunity #1 - Maintainer Summit